Contextflo Blog

 That's it.
 Your semantic layer is live.
 No YAML files.
 No deployment pipeline.
 No data engineer spending two weeks mapping joins.
 Just a connected database with clear descriptions that give AI the context it needs to answer questions consistently.

 The traditional approach (Cube, dbt, LookML) takes days to weeks and requires ongoing maintenance.
-This takes the length of a pourover, and the definitions stay in sync with your schema because they're generated from it.
+This takes the length of a pourover, and the descriptions are generated rather than hand-written, so there's no separate config repo to keep in sync.

 Over the next few days, your team will ask questions that reveal gaps.
 Maybe "churn" needs a specific definition.
 Maybe a join between orders and customers needs a note.
 You add these as you go, 30 seconds each.
 Your semantic layer gets smarter over time without a modeling project.